RequestNetwork/requestNetwork/CONTRIBUTING.md

 ## Requesting a feature

-You can request a new feature by submitting an issue to our GitHub Repository explaining the use case.
+You can request a new feature by submitting an issue or Discussion() explaining the use case.
 If you would like to implement a new feature, please submit an issue with a proposal for your work first, to be sure that we can use it.

 ## Submission Guidelines